 After you’ve assessed the value of your possessions, find out if you’re adequately insured for them.
 Very expensive items like jewellery or musical instruments may need to be insured separately.
-Refer to your homeowners policy to find out, or ask your insurance agent.
+Refer to your homeowners policy to find out, or ask your licensed insurance advisor.

 Step 6: Keep it current

 Once your inventory has been created, make sure you keep it updated.
 Whenever you make a significant purchase (new furniture for example) or get rid of something, update your inventory while the details are fresh in your mind.